praveensonu/praveensonu.github.io/_publications/legal-holding-extraction.md

 collection: publications
 category: conferences
 permalink: /publication/Legal-Holding-Summarization
 excerpt: 'In this paper we present a novel legal holding documents summarization technique with Italian-LEGAL-BERT.
 The paper was accepted to 19th Internation Conference on AI and Law (ICAIL-23).
-This paper is a part of giustizia agile project (an Italian nation wide project to fasten the Judicial system using AI)'
+This paper was a part of giustizia agile project (an Italian nation wide project to fasten the Judicial system using AI)'
 date: 2023-09-07
 venue: 'ICAIL-23'
 paperurl: 'https://dl.acm.org/doi/abs/10.1145/3594536.3595177)'